 AUSA’s Thought Leaders livestream series—an extension of our Thought Leaders podcast— focuses on senior military leaders and contemporary military authors, Thought Leaders seeks to educate the public on critical issues affecting land forces and strategy.

-Please join us on Thursday, 20 April 2021 at 1400 to hear a presentation by General George Joulwan author of Watchman at the Gates: A Soldier’s Journey from Berlin to Bosnia.
+Please join us on Tuesday, 20 April 2021 at 1430 EDT for a presentation by General George Joulwan, USA, Ret., author of Watchman at the Gates: A Soldier’s Journey from Berlin to Bosnia.

 - General George Joulwan

 General George Joulwan retired from the Army in 1997 as a four-star general.
 His career spanned thirty-six years and included roles in some of the highest leadership positions in the armed forces.
 Joulwan also gained teaching experience at both the United States Military Academy and Loyola University.
 He lives in Arlington, Virginia.